vitya1/fuzzy/README.md

 A simple SQL client for the 21st century, built on [Electron](https://github.com/atom/electron) and [vue](http://vuejs.org/) Free forever, with cross database and platform support.
-**Note: This project is still in developing with many bugs, and using some experimental features.
-DO NOT use it on production**

 ## Download and Installing
 No ways to download yet.
-But it can be runs by
+But it can be run by
 ```
 electron main-build.js
 ```

 ## Contribution
-Read more about contribution here [CONTRIBUTION] (**link**) Some ways to contribute:
+Some ways to contribute:
 - Submit a Bug Report or Feature Request
 - Creating a Pull Request